 It’s something you to think about if you choose to build on Slack.

 Now for the less obvious options.

 You could choose to see your social media followers as your community.
 This means you need to let people what you talk about.
-Say for instance you choose to do this on Twitter, in your bio you’ll need to be clear what topics you discuss.
+Say for instance you choose to do this on Twitter, in your bio you’ll need to be clear about what topics you discuss.

 If you say you talk about healthcare, the people you follow are going to expect this to be the case most of the time.
 If they show up expecting one thing and you deliver something else, it’s going to be an issue with maintaining the community.

 Twitter communities have also formed around hashtags and chats.
 Hashtags are nothing new but I never thought of them as a community.
 They were just a hashtag but I watched Christina Garnett work to turn #MarketingTwitter into a community.
 She’s not the only one.
 Others have jumped and have helped promote this idea as well.

 I’ve watched Michelle Garrett‘s #FreelanceChat and it’s not just a chat.
 Many of the same people show up every week because they share the common characteristic of being freelancers and are interested in the topics that are discussed.
 It may be a chat to some, but it seems that the majority of people feel it’s a community.

 How Are You Going to Manage Your Community

 You’ll need to set up rules that everybody is expected to follow and know how you’re going to hold people accountable.